0chain/zboxcli/README.md

 ## List

 Use `list` command to list files in given remote path of the dStorage.
-An auth ticket should be provided when not sent by the allocation owner.
-Using an auth ticket requires a `lookuphash` to indicate the object on which to list information.
+An auth ticket should be provided when not sent by the allocation's owner.
+Using an auth ticket requires a `lookuphash` to indicate the path for which to list contents.

 | Parameter  | Required | Description                                                              | default | Valid values |
 |------------|----------|--------------------------------------------------------------------------|---------|--------------|